dankorotin/ton-tutorials/1-1-create-smart-contract/README.md

-# Create Your First Smart Contract
+# Create and Deploy a Smart Contract

 ## Before We Begin